akshell/docs/ref/ak/url.rst

 .. exception:: ResolveError

    Failed to find a controller of a resource with the given path.
-Subclass of :class:`NotFoundError`.
+Subclass of :exc:`NotFoundError`.
 Thrown by the :func:`resolve` function.

 .. exception:: ReverseError

    Failed to reconstruct a request path.
-Subclass of :class:`BaseError`.
+Subclass of :exc:`BaseError`.
 Thrown by the :func:`reverse` function.